-Two tables analogous to Table 5, but with the "scale" of the use of force as the dependent variable, are provided in the Appendix.
+Two tables analogous to Table 2.5, but with the "scale" of the use of force as the dependent variable, are provided in Appendix IV.
 The first utilizes OLS, while the second treats the dependent variable as an ordered categorical variable and utilizes an ordered probit regression.
 Both present nearly identical results, and the results are similar to those yielded by the models with the binary dependent variable.
 Both find congressional sentiment and legal status to be significant and in the anticipated direction. % Copartisans, while insignificant when utilizing the binary dependent variable, now exhibits significance when considering the scale of the use of force.
-It loses significance, however, once congressional sentiment and legal status are included in the model.
+42 It loses significance, however, once congressional sentiment and legal status are included in the model.

-Figures 4 & 5, below, plot the marginal effect of congressional sentiment on the predicted scale of the use of force from the OLS model.
-Figure 4 utilizes the full dataset, while Figure 5 runs the same model specification but on a smaller sample consisting only of actual uses of force.
-Figure 4 shows a significant yet modest effect of congressional sentiment, but it should be kept in mind that the great majority of crises do not even end up escalating to the use of force.
-Notice, for example, the plethora of crises in the bottom-right quadrant of the Figure 3 scatter plot.
+Figures 2.9 & 2.10, below, plot the marginal effect of congressional sentiment on the predicted scale of the use of force from the OLS model.
+Figure 2.9 utilizes the full dataset, 43 while Figure 2.10 runs the same model specification but on a smaller sample consisting only of actual uses of force.
+Figure 2.9 shows a significant yet modest effect of congressional sentiment, but it should be kept in mind that the great majority of crises do not even end up escalating to the use of force.
+Notice, for example, the plethora of crises in the bottom-right quadrant of the Figure 2.8 scatter plot.
 In many of these cases, force was not even necessary because the adversary backed down in the crisis.
 Take, for example, the two Berlin crises under Eisenhower and Kennedy, respectively.
 In both of these cases, congressional sentiment strongly favored a strong stand, and the Presidents acted accordingly.
 Yet in neither of these cases was force actually required because the Soviets backed down before effectively blockading West Berlin as threatened.